Functional Magnetic Resonance Imaging (fMRI)

 If you have a medical implant or device (such as a stent or port), ask the doctor who put it in for the exact name and manufacturer.
 If you don’t have this information before your fMRI, you may not be able to have the fMRI that day.

 During your fMRI, you will lie on your back with your arms at your side.
-If you think you’ll be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
+Tell your doctor or nurse before the day of your fMRI if:

-If you wear contact lenses, please wear them the day of the fMRI.
-This will make it easier to complete the tasks presented to you while you are in the fMRI.
+If you wear contact lenses, wear them the day of the fMRI.
+This will make it easier to do the tasks given to you while you are in the fMRI.

-If you wear a medication patch on your skin, you may need to remove it before your fMRI.
+If you wear a medicine patch on your skin, you may need to remove it before your fMRI.
 This is because metal in the patch may heat up during your fMRI and cause burns.
-Make sure you have an extra medication patch with you to apply after your fMRI.
+Make sure you have an extra medicine patch with you to apply after your fMRI.

 Take devices off your skin